Koko-66/Translate_it/README.md

 ### User Stories
 1. As a user:
-  - I know what is the purpose of the service and how can follow instructions on how to use it.
+  - I know what is the purpose of the service and can follow instructions on how to use it.
   - I can see the languages available and select the one into which I want to translate my file.
   - I can copy the text for translation to get the word count.
   - I can see a list of linguists available in my selected language.
-  - I am given the information how much the translation into my selected language would cost and how long it would take depending on the linguist.
+  - I am given the information about how much the translation into my selected language would cost and how long it would take depending on the linguist.
   - I can compare different linguists depending on the selection criteria that is most important to me.
   - I can place an order and receive confirmation that it has been placed.
   - I know what process is running in the background.

 ## Features and Design
-- Selection from different languages
+- Selection from different languages.
+During the development changed the representation of the language in the Google Sheet database to be in one cell rather than separate.
+Considering the size of the database and the list of available languages, this seemed a more efficient solution.
 - Selection from different linguists
 - Selection of comparison criteria - price, completion time, experience average customer rating and presentation of results.
    <!-- Solutions for graphs: